Quality ~ Value ~ Style...a lifestyle.

 Months later after already completing the prototype I happened to stumble upon another version online of the 5-341 that did in fact have a two toned handle!
 The base was Ivory again but the bulb was black.
 It seemed I wasn't the only one who thought a little color (black) was needed.
 But that was it!
 I cannot find any other examples of the handle except in those two variations and the black bulb photo above is the ONLY one I have ever seen like that.

 Mind you, Mohawk did offer some other brush designs but none so different and as stunning as the 5-341.
 It truly was a departure from the norm and everything else going on at the time.
 Something that really resonated with me and probably you too!

-What little else I know of the company is that they (Mohawk) sold soaps, aftershaves, colognes, dopp kits, scuttles and other toiletries as well, and in 1968 they were purchased by an American Company named Fuller that may or may not have moved production to New York...that's it!
+What little else I know of the company is still hazy but let me lay it out.
+Mohawk also sold soaps, aftershaves, colognes, dopp kits, scuttles and other toiletries as well, and maybe in 1968 they were purchased by an American Company named *Fuller that may or may not have moved production to New York...that's it!